algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 ### Proportional-Integral-Derivative Controller

-The PID controller is just a sum of all three controllers and is of the form,
+The PID controller is just a sum of all three controllers and is of the form

 $$ U = K_{p} e(t) + K_{i} \int_{0}^{t} e(x) dx + K_{d} \frac{de(t)}{dt} $$